wesleywaihk/dialog-generator/README.md

 # dialogue-generator

 How to Use This Reader
-Generate Dialogue: Use an AI tool (like ChatGPT, Gemini, etc.) to generate a dialogue script.
-Specify the language and the speakers.
+Generate Dialogue: Prepare your own dialogue.
-Export to JSON: Ask the AI to export the generated dialogue script as a **JSON file** that strictly follows this **Swagger/OpenAPI schema**: View Required Schema (schema.yaml)
+Export to JSON: Export the generated dialogue script as a **JSON file** that strictly follows this **Swagger/OpenAPI schema**: View Required Schema (schema.yaml)
 The JSON structure must include "language_code" and an array named "dialogue" with "speaker" and "text" for each line.

+Sample JSON: English | Chinese | Japanese

 Upload: Click the **"Upload JSON Dialogue File"** button above and select your generated JSON file.
 Read: Use the **"Read All Dialogue"** button or click on individual lines to hear the conversation using your browser's native Text-to-Speech (TTS) voices.